apache/spark/docs/sql-programming-guide.md

 // Register this JavaSchemaRDD as a table. people.registerAsTable("people");

-// SQL statements can be run by using the sql methods provided by sqlCtx.
+// SQL statements can be run by using the sql methods provided by sqlContext.
-JavaSchemaRDD teenagers = sqlCtx.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19");
+JavaSchemaRDD teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19");

-// The results of SQL queries are JavaSchemaRDDs and support all the normal RDD operations.
-// The columns of a row in the result can be accessed by ordinal.
-List<String> teenagerNames = teenagers.map(new Function<Row, String>() {
-  public String call(Row row) {
-    return "Name: " + row.getString(0);
-  }
-}).collect();

 // Alternatively, a JavaSchemaRDD can be created for a JSON dataset represented by
 // a RDD[String] storing one JSON object per string.
 List<String> jsonData = Arrays.asList(
   "{\"name\":\"Yin\",\"address\":{\"city\":\"Columbus\",\"state\":\"Ohio\"}}");
 JavaRDD<String> anotherPeopleRDD = sc.parallelize(jsonData);
-JavaSchemaRDD anotherPeople = sqlCtx.jsonRDD(anotherPeopleRDD);
+JavaSchemaRDD anotherPeople = sqlContext.jsonRDD(anotherPeopleRDD);

-// Take a look at the schema of this new JavaSchemaRDD. anotherPeople.printSchema();
-// The schema of anotherPeople is ...
-// root
-//  |-- address: StructType
-//  |    |-- city: StringType
-//  |    |-- state: StringType
-//  |-- name: StringType

 {% endhighlight %}
 </div>

 <div data-lang="python"  markdown="1">
-Spark SQL supports querying JSON datasets.
-To query a JSON dataset, a SchemaRDD needs to be created for this JSON dataset.
-There are two ways to create a SchemaRDD for a JSON dataset:

-1. Creating the SchemaRDD from text files that store one JSON object per line.
-2. Creating the SchemaRDD from a RDD of strings (`RDD[String]`) that stores one JSON object.

-The schema of a JSON dataset is automatically inferred when the SchemaRDD is created.
+Spark SQL can automatically infer the schema of a JSON dataset and load it as a SchemaRDD.
+This conversion can be done using one of two methods in a SQLContext:

+* `jsonFile` - loads data from a directory of JSON files where each line of the files is a JSON object.
+* `jsonRdd` - loads data from an existing RDD where each element of the RDD is a string containing a JSON object.

 {% highlight python %}
 # sc is an existing SparkContext.
-from pyspark.sql import SQLContext sqlCtx = SQLContext(sc)
+from pyspark.sql import SQLContext sqlContext = SQLContext(sc)

 # A JSON dataset is pointed by path.
 # The path can be either a single text file or a directory storing text files.
 path = "examples/src/main/resources/people.json"
 # Create a SchemaRDD from the file(s) pointed by path
-people = sqlCtx.jsonFile(path)
+people = sqlContext.jsonFile(path)

-# Because the schema of a JSON dataset is automatically inferred, to write queries,
-# it is better to take a look at what is the schema.
+# The inferred schema can be visualized using the printSchema() method.
 people.printSchema()
 # The schema of people is ...
 # root